apptainer/singularity-userdocs/quick_start.rst

 Interact with images
 --------------------

-You can interact with images in several ways each of which can accept image URIs in addition to a local image path.
+You can interact with images in several ways, each of which can accept image URIs in addition to a local image path.

 For demonstration, we will use a ``lolcow_latest.sif`` image that can be pulled